Historn/Split-Screen/README.md

 <p align="right">(<a href="https://historn.github.io/Split-Screen/">Back to top</a>)</p>

 # 4. When should a split screen appear?

-- The split screen should be created for a local multiplayer game or for a game where we need to display things in different windows such as resource management games.
-This way we can play with more players without Internet connection or manage resources and other stuff in our game without moving on from the gameplay screen.
+The split screen should be created for a local multiplayer game or for a game where we need to display things in different windows such as resource management games.
+This way we can play with more players without Internet connection in the same screen or manage resources and other stuff in our game without moving on from the gameplay screen.

 ![](https://github.com/Historn/Split-Screen/blob/main/docs/images/types_splitscreen.png?raw=true)